 R-0689 All The Tired Horses - mono version of track

 from Self Portrait (stereo version is not a rarity) More details are in 1970.
 This and the 7" promo single below are the only appearances of this song in mono, as it was not released as a commercial single.
 This acetate is very rare.
 The mono version again could be a reduction from stereo, not true mono - for the Self Portrait mono LP, see Mono Album Releases.
 As mentioned above, Mark Easter informs me that Columbia mixed tracks from stereo-only albums in mono specially for singles up to 1970, so this mono track could be an exclusive mix for a 7" single release.
-Information and scan from Hans Seegers. |
+Thanks to Hans Seegers for information and scan. |

 "All The Tired Horses" - 7" mono/stereo promo singles, Columbia AE 25 (USA), Aug 1970: